-American Ginseng (Panax quinquefolius), a State Special Concern plant, is found in rich, hardwood forests throughout state.
+American Ginseng (Panax quinquefolius), a Wisconsin Special Concern plant, is found in rich, hardwood forests throughout state.
 Blooming occurs June through July; fruiting occurs September through October.
 The optimal identification period for this species is June through October.

 - Distinguishing characteristics: Distinguished from dwarf ginseng (P. trifolius) by larger size of plants and the presence of leaflets with petiolules.

 - Leaf characteristics: Whorled, 3 to 5 palmately compound leaves; leaflets 3 to 5, toothed.

 - Blooming phenology: June through July

 - Optimum time to identify: June through October